usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 * Use [FAR Part 19](https://www.acquisition.gov/far/part-19).
 Part 19 offers substantial flexibility for engaging and contracting with small businesses new to government contracting.

 As you explore the marketplace, know that new or nontraditional providers can provide serious challenges in contract management simply by not being familiar with how the government does things.
 It’s a good idea to help them understand CDRLs, contractor certifications, SAM, CPARS/PPIRS, requirements resulting from mandatory clauses and provisions, and other items unique to how the government conducts business.
 However, to the maximum extent practicable, the government should use procedures, terms, and conditions that are as close to commercial practice as possible.
 The more familiar and comfortable the contract is, the more likely it is that such vendors will start, and continue, to do business with the government.

+### Updated competition requirements under FAR Part 6 Overhaul

+The Revolutionary FAR Overhaul has streamlined FAR Part 6 (Competition Requirements) to promote faster acquisitions and greater competition.

+Key changes affecting market research include:
+- **Simplified Competition Procedures**: Contracting officers must use competitive procedures best suited to efficiently fulfill government requirements, including sealed bids, competitive proposals, and other statutorily authorized procedures.
+This provides greater flexibility in how you engage the market.
+- **Enhanced Competition Advocacy**: Each agency's advocate for competition now has expanded responsibilities to promote full and open competition, commercial acquisition, and challenge barriers to acquisition.
+Work closely with your competition advocate when exploring nontraditional providers.
+- **Consolidated Set-Aside Authorities**: All small business set-aside requirements have been consolidated, making it easier to identify opportunities for small businesses, including 8(a), HUBZone, WOSB, VOSB, and SDVOSB contractors.

 ---
 ## Knowledge Check